Table of contents

 It has taken me close to 8+ years to understand and visualise how much I want to get paid or what exactly I am looking for.

-The interpretation of what PAY means has evolved over time, for me.
+The interpretation of what PAY means has evolved.

 Sources such as :